futbolpal/gitea-agents/.kilocode/rules/product.md

   - Add the 'eyes' reaction.
   - Spawn a subagent subprocess, passing Comment ID and context.
   - Log the subagent creation.
+- When a comment is addressed, add a 'heart' reaction.

 #### 4. Subagent Management

 - Subagents run independently; orchestration layer spawns them for issues and comments.
+- Track active subprocesses by PID with associated work item (issue/comment ID and repo).
-- Periodically check for completed subagents (e.g., via process status).
+- Periodically check for completed subagents (e.g., via process status) and clean up.
+- Use subprocess PID to track progress and release 'lock' if subagent dies.

 #### 5. PR Merge Handling